ArunNadda/HashiCorp-Certified-Vault-Associate-notes/What-is-Vault.md

 ## what problems can it solve? - Use Cases.
 ### Key usecases of Vault ( There are multitude number of UseCases of vault)

+- At a bare minimum, Vault can be used for the storage of any secrets.
+   - sensitive environment variables, database credentials, API keys, etc.

+- Vault is a good mechanism for storing credentials that employees share to access web services.

+- The "dynamic secrets" feature of Vault is ideal for scripts / apps.
+   - dynamically create db credentials or say AWS access key.

+- can be used to encrypt/decrypt data that is stored elsewhere.
+   - helps in standardizing encryption across teams/org.
+   - developers dont need to worry about how to encrypt/decrypt.

+ ## how it compares to existing software ?
+A quick google search shows many softwares which perform some of the tasks Vault can do, but i could not find single software/tool which can do all the tasks Vault can.
+This is why I called it as Swissarmy knife :).